hope77777/10997-O365AdministrationandTroubleshooting/10997C Github User Guide for MCTs.md

 ﻿GitHub User Guide for MCTs
 ==========================

-Cloud services, such as Office 365, are updated frequently.
+Cloud services, such as Microsoft 365 and Office 365, are updated frequently.
 This leads to issues for Microsoft Certified Trainers (MCTs) when they teach courses, such as *20347: Enabling and Managing Office 365* or *10997:* *Office 365 Administration and Troubleshooting*, because lab steps change frequently as the service changes.
 Due to the frequency of the changes and the fact that there may not be any notification when changes occur, it can be difficult for the course development team to rapidly identify and address any lab changes.

 To address these issues, we are using GitHub to publish the lab steps and lab scripts for courses that cover cloud services like Office 365.
 Using GitHub allows for collaboration between the course’s authors and MCTs to keep the content current with Office 365 platform changes.
 Using GitHub allows the MCTs to provide feedback and suggestions for lab changes, and then the course authors can update lab steps and scripts quickly and relatively easily.